alister/php-in-london/readme.md

 Your time is valuable.
 Don't spend it chasing your next role, or fending off recruiter's calls and emails when you aren't looking.

-Tell recruiters when you are next available,
+Tell recruiters when you are available next,
-Let them find you as soon as you are ready to talk to them
+Let them find you as soon as you're ready to talk to them.

 ---